top of page

 Mar 30, 2025

-The Danger of Frostbite on Your Chickens Feet- How to Protect Your Flock and How Serious It Is
+The Danger of Frostbite in Winter on Your Chickens Feet- How to Protect Your Flock and How Serious It Is

 As the winter months linger, backyard flock owners face a unique set of challenges in protecting their chickens.
 Among these threats, frostbite; combs, wattles—specifically on the feet—poses a significant risk that often goes overlooked.
 Understanding the signs, symptoms, and prevention methods for frostbite in chickens can help ensure that your flock remains healthy and thriving throughout the colder months.
 Frostbite occurs when body tissue freezes due to prolonged exposure